PaulDance/cargo-liner/README.md

           When used three times or more, TRACE and above messages of all crates are logged.

+  -q, --quiet...
+          Be quieter.
+Use multiple times to be more and more so each time.

+          When omitted, INFO and above messages of only this crate are logged.
+          When used once, WARN and above messages of only this crate are logged.
+          When used twice, ERROR messages of all crates are logged.
+          When used three times or more, no message will be logged.

   -h, --help
           Print help information (use `-h` for a summary)